Should you use Trading 212’s ready-made pies or build your own?

 Future growth of an industry doesn't necessarily mean share prices will go up – but it could... we would have no idea either way, which is why we don't pick stocks.

-And look: we’re not saying we wouldn’t invest in NVIDIA, or AI companies, or tech.
+So, are we saying we'd never invest in NVIDIA, or AI companies, or tech?
+Not at all.
 In fact, we do invest in these companies.
 We just do it in a different way with much less exposure.

 If you want to make a bigger bet on the tech or environmental industries, these pies might be suitable.